Tsumo

 Kuramba nyama yechidembo hunge uine yetsuro.

-Word definitions chidembo: skunk Translation Turning down skunk meat means you have rabbit meat.
-Inspiration Skunks are known for their ability to spray a liquid with a strong unpleasant smell. … Read more
+Word definitions chidembo: polecat Translation Turning down polecat meat means you have rabbit meat.
+Inspiration Polecats are known for their ability to spray a liquid with a strong unpleasant smell. … Read more

 Want to learn Shona culture and language?